Posted on - Last updated: This post may contain affiliate links

 Easy vegan lebkuchen cookies covered in a lemon glaze.
 These are traditional German Christmas cookies, similar to gingerbread, but are soft and cakey in texture.
 They’re made with brown sugar, warming spices, cocoa powder and citrus peel.
 Make a batch of these if you fancy something a little different this Christmas!

-It’s been a long time coming but I finally made time to perfect my lebkuchen recipe.
+It’s been a long time coming but I finally carved out time to perfect my lebkuchen recipe.

 Well, when I say perfect, I mean that I’ve perfected it to the best of my knowledge!
 Since I’m not German, I can’t guarantee that these are 100% authentic lebkuchen, but they taste identical to the ones I’ve tried before.